jameshanlon/jameshanlon.github.io/content/xoroshiro128plus-parallel-generators.md

 ## Conclusion

-Correlations between disjoint exist in PRNGs based on the `xoroshiro128` linear engine.
-These correlations can manifest when sequences are chosen by a linear generator, but based on the results in this note, do also occur when seeds are created using addition.
+When choosing seeds for PRNGs operating in parallel, it might seem sufficient to ensure that the sequences they range over are disjoint, provably or with high probability.
+However, correlations between disjoint subsequences do exist in PRNGs based on the `xoroshiro128` linear engine.
+It is known that these correlations can manifest when sequences are chosen by a linear generator.
-To avoid these kind of correlations, use the jump function to traverse the state space or use a non-linear function to generate pick random seeds.
+Based on the findings in this note, these correlations also occur when seeds are created using non-linear operations such as addition.
+The safest course of action to take is to follow the guidance of the `xoroshiro128` authors and either use the jump function to traverse the state space or use a high-quality non-linear PRNG to generate random seeds.

 ## References